 Pro-lifers will say: and what about the child?
 And I will predictably retort, it’s not a child yet.
 You do not count as part of our society until you are physically a member of our society.
 George Carlin made a good point: if a foetus is a person, why is it not counted by the census?
 It’s as yet unconfirmed.
 What a bureaucratic hassle that would be if we had to count and recount all the foetuses who didn’t make it past month three.

 Anti-abortionists will say, who are you to decide when life enters the body?
-Well, I say that’s irrelevant!
+Well, pro-choicers say that’s irrelevant!
 Life is in everything!
-Who are you to say “life” begins at conception?
-The pregnant woman’s life has definitely begun, and that is the one thing we can all agree on.
+It’s a future person, sure, but for the time being it is a prototype made of human DNA.
+The life of the pregnant woman has definitely begun: that is one thing we can all agree on.

 There’s your classic abortion debate in a nutshell.
 Now let’s look a bit deeper.